 Workplaces and everyday life are the field that we are called and sent by God.
 This course helps students to research and understand the various meanings and practice of work and everyday life from biblical, theological, and missional perspectives.
-This course will help students to apply and develop their learnings from this course into their daily life.
-Also, this course will help students to prepare the way of their life and attitude toward both their present everyday life and the future job.

 PA422 - History of Mission (4 credits)